 CCA Member Spotlight

-The consulting actuary doesn’t sit on the sidelines.
+Consulting actuaries don’t sit on the sidelines.
 We’re front and center – the movers and shakers – unafraid of using our powers of intellect and charm to advise and conquer.
-We’re also individuals with countless extraordinary stories to tell.
+We are individuals with extraordinary stories to tell.
 This page will feature the stories of CCA members - who they are and what they do both inside and out of the actuarial world.

 - See Yourself as a Consulting Actuary